apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 In this configuration, the Hive metastore is embedded within the Drill process.
 Configure an embedded metastore only in a cluster that runs a single Drillbit and only for testing purposes.
 Do not embed the Hive metastore in production systems.

 Provide the metastore database configuration settings in the Drill Web UI.
-Before you register Hive, verify that the driver you use to connect to the Hive metastore is in the Drill classpath located in `/<drill installation directory>/lib/.` If the driver is not there, copy the driver to `/<drill installation directory>/lib` on the Drill node.
+Before you configure an embedded Hive metastore, verify that the driver you use to connect to the Hive metastore is in the Drill classpath located in `/<drill installation directory>/lib/.` If the driver is not there, copy the driver to `/<drill installation directory>/lib` on the Drill node.
 For more information about storage types and configurations, refer to ["Hive Metastore Administration"](https://cwiki.apache.org/confluence/display/Hive/AdminManual+MetastoreAdmin).

-To register an embedded Hive metastore with Drill, complete the following
+To configure an embedded Hive metastore, complete the following
 steps:

 1. Navigate to `http://<host>:8047`, and select the **Storage** tab.